 Breaking News, December 8, 2015: Mr. Douglas Tomkins has died of hypothermia at the age of 72, due to a kayaking accident on a lake in Southern Chile, see: http://www.journalnow.com/news/nation_world/north-face-co-founder-douglas-tomkins-dies-in-kayaking-accident/article_d3791e22-9e2e-11e5-9b51-e7bbb647cacf.html.

 Related material-- Justus Bauschinger was another ex-Ski Hut person; he had left The Ski Hut and was part of The North Face both before and after Hap bought it.
 He moved on to found the Bay Area company named Class Five in 1971.
-More about Justus and his role in the early North Face, click here.
+More about Justus and his role in the early North Face, see bottom of this page.

 Hap quickly moved to establish the North Face logo and trademark that still exist today, and swiftly created their own design and manufacturing operation, which was at first located in the back half of the newly set up Berkeley store.
 At the very first, the product line was an internal frame pack named the Ruth Sack, and a line of down sleeping bags (they did not continue to have Sierra Designs make products for them, but Hap and George Marks always remained good friends).
 TNF's first wholesale deals, masterminded by Jack Gilbert, were to two Portland, Oregon stores, Howell's and Cloud Cap Chalet.
 The company grew very fast and steadily and by 1981, had acquired the Colorado giant Holubar Mountaineering.